Murray Kempton: Biography

 After his graduation in 1939, he worked for a short time as a labor organizer, then joined the staff of the New York Post, earning a reputation for a quietly elegant prose style that featured long but rhythmic sentences, a flair for irony, and gentle, almost scholarly sarcasm.

 He served in the U.S. Army Air Forces during World War II and was stationed in New Guinea and the Philippines.
 He rejoined New York Post in 1949 as labor editor and later as a columnist.
 He won a Hillman Prize in 1950 for his contributions to journalism.
 He also wrote for the NYC-based World-Telegram and Sun and a short-lived successor, the World Journal Tribune, a merger between the Telegram, the New York Herald-Tribune, and the New York Journal American.
 His 1955 book Part of Our Time: Some Ruins and Monuments of the Thirties was a farewell to his youthful Communism.
 During 1958 and '59 he spent a year in Rome on a scholarship of the U.S.-Italy Fulbright Commission.

 During the 1960s he edited The New Republic.
+He penned the introduction to Richard H. Popkin's 1966 book The Second Oswald, which was critical of the Warren Commission.
 He returned to the New York Post yet again in 1977 after it was bought by Rupert Murdoch.
 In 1981, he became a columnist for Newsday, the Long Island-based daily.
 Additionally, Kempton was also a regular contributor to The New York Review of Books, Esquire magazine, CBS's Spectrum radio opinion series, and National Review, the conservative magazine with whose editor, William F. Buckley, Jr., Kempton had enjoyed a longtime friendship that grew from their ideological rivalry.